Ruaneri-Portela/ShareAudio/README.md

 # ShareAudio

-ShareAudio is a software designed for sharing audio between computers using TCP/IP.
-It utilizes PortAudio as an audio backend and Winsock2 with a network API on Windows.
-The current build is specifically for Windows, and it is written in C.
+ShareAudio is software written in C designed for sharing desktop audio between computers, with the intention of being lightweight, portable and multiplatform, working over TCP/IP and using PortAudio as an audio backend.

+Your intention is to create something that can run as a service, which, after installed and properly configured, is plugin-and-play

 ## Features